George Floyd protests in Michigan: Police violence

 At a protest in Grand Rapids, a viral video showed Grand Rapids Police pepper spraying a protester and then immediately firing a tear gas canister into their head.
 The Grand Rapids Police Department announced on June 2 that they would conduct an internal investigation on the incident.
 At a June 2 protest in Grand Rapids, some water bottles were thrown at police, with police later shooting one man with a non-lethal projectile in the arm, chokeslamming one protester and then slammed the head of another protester against the road after they were arrested.

 Protester property damage

-Protestors in Detroit smashed police cruiser windows along Michigan Avenue in Corktown on May 29.
+Protesters in Detroit smashed police cruiser windows along Michigan Avenue in Corktown on May 29.
 A glass door at Lafayette Coney Island and windows at a federal building in downtown Detroit were smashed during protests on May 31.

 More than 100 buildings were damaged in Grand Rapids on May 30 and 31, while fires were set to several cars.
 Grand Rapids Police created an internet portal to collect images of protesters, though K-pop fans spammed the website with music videos and other images to prevent the gathering of evidence.

 Protests in Lansing resulted in thousands of dollars in damage on May 31.